 The Graduate Diploma in Computer Science is offered to university graduates from diverse backgrounds who wish to obtain expertise in computer science fundamentals.
 Students will obtain qualifications similar to a bachelor's degree in Computer Science.
 Upon completion of the diploma, those who wish to pursue their studies may apply for admission to the 45-credit master's program in Computer Science.
-Graduate students in computer science and software engineering have access to a wide range of laboratory and computing facilities.
-There are laboratories for database and information systems, software engineering, distributed systems, computer networks, 3D graphics, computational mathematics and visualization, pattern recognition and machine intelligence, computational linguistics, fungal genomics and usability testing, and projects.
+Graduate students in computer science and software engineering have access to a wide range of laboratories that encompass database and information systems, distributed systems, computer networks, 3D graphics, computational mathematics, pattern recognition and machine intelligence, computational linguistics, fungal genomics and usability testing.
 The department also allows extensive use of the university’s central computing systems.

 Completion of COMP 5481 Programming and Problem Solving or equivalent courses in an object-oriented language such as C++ or Java prior to entry into the Diploma program.
 Equivalence will be determined by the Diploma Program Director.
-Applicants deficient in mathematics or English are required to make up their deficiencies before they can be considered for admission.
-The Faculty reserves the right to set a quota on the number of admissions to the program.

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.